glfw/glfw.github.io/documentation.md

 ## Documentation

-### Guides and reference manual

-GLFW has [comprehensive HTML documentation](/docs/latest/) generated with [Doxygen](http://www.stack.nl/~dimitri/doxygen/), containing both an API reference, guides for different parts of the API, a tutorial for beginners and a transition guide for users of GLFW 2.
+The [HTML documentation](/docs/latest/) contains both tutorials, guides for different topics and an API reference.

+The [FAQ](faq.html) answers many commonly asked questions about the design, implementation and use of GLFW.

 ### License

-GLFW is licensed under the [zlib/libpng license](license.html), a simple license that permits modification, distribution and use in closed source software.
+GLFW is under the [zlib/libpng license](license.html), which permits modification, distribution and use in closed source software.

-### FAQ

-The [GLFW FAQ](faq.html) answers many of the commonly asked questions about the design, inner workings and use of the library.

 ### Example code

 Below is a short example of setting up a window and OpenGL context with GLFW.
 There are many more functions than those used here.
-For a more complete introduction to GLFW, see [Getting started](/docs/latest/quick.html) in the documentation.
+For a quick introduction to GLFW, see [Getting started](/docs/latest/quick.html) in the HTML documentation.

 {% highlight c %}
 #include <GLFW/glfw3.h>